 Step 1.
 Go to Start Menu > Control panel > Sync Center, and click it to open a new window.

 Step 2.
 Click Manage offline files and Enable offline files, then restart your computer to activate offline files.
 If you do not restart your computer, you cannot active offline files and use this feature.

 Step 3.
-Make your drive, files or folders available offline, and sync them.
-Find the mapped network drive, directly right-click the drive (R: drive) or select the files and folders inside and tap on Always available offline, then select files or folders again and click Sync selected offline files.
+Make your drive, files, or folders available offline, and sync them.
+Find the mapped network drive, directly right-click the drive (R: drive), or select the files and folders inside and tap on Always available offline.
+And then, select files or folders again and click Sync selected offline files.

 • The offline files must be always available offline.
 If not, you cannot sync it.

 • If you prefer to use command prompt, you can sync changes only with robocopy.

 That's the entire process to sync offline files, but there are some users who may need to sync files with another file sync software like AOMEI Backupper Standard.
 For example, you just want to make copies of local files on the computer and take them everywhere.
 Also, you probably need different storage devices, such as, USB drive, external hard drive, cloud storage like OneDrive, NAS etc. Please continue to see below and learn the detailed steps to sync files.